01 of 06

 - Neither areas of The Wizarding World is really large.
 Remember that these are theme park zones, not complete theme parks.
 Both areas only add up to 40 acres.
 The complete Walt Disney World Resort is 40 square miles.
 Still, the Wizarding World is dense with detail in a way that most theme parks are not.

 - Children who are too young to have read the books or to have seen the movies are likely to have a limited interest in...
 The Wizarding World.
+A trip to Walt Disney World Florida is more likely to please.
 In addition, the two signature rides aren't designed for very young children.
 The height requirements are 48 inches for Forbidden Journey and 42 inches for Escape From Gringotts.
 The intensity of the rides should also be considered when deciding who should ride.

 - The parks are usually crowded, but like most theme parks, some times are busier than others.
 Do your research, or be prepared for long lines and crowded conditions.